Obtain Free Idaho Divorce Records on Anyone

 This resource offers official record custodian contact information and helpful aggregate links to help citizens acquire divorce records as seamlessly and quickly as possible in Idaho.

-Are Divorce Records Considered Public Records in Idaho?
+Are Divorce Records Made Public in Idaho?

 Divorce records in Idaho are generated as part of court documents and are considered public information pursuant to the Public Records Act ID Code §74-102.1 These laws allow the public to request divorce records without providing a reason; furthermore, official agencies must respond to the request in 3 business days.